cacois/vagrant-node-mongo/README.md

+# Bootstrap vagrant project for Node.js / MongoDB apps

 This repo is a bootstrap vagrant-based project using Node.js and MongoDB.

 By default, it uses the precise32 vagrant base box.
 To start your project, complete the following steps:

-*Download and install vagrant, if you haven't already (http://downloads.vagrantup.com/)
+*Download and install vagrant, if you haven't already (http://downloads.vagrantup.com/)*

     vagrant box add base http://files.vagrantup.com/precise32.box
     git clone https://github.com/cacois/vagrant-node-mongo.git